 4. Tap each side of the air filter 4 to 5 times to shake off any excess dust.
-Do this outside the room or away from the projector.

 Caution: Do not use excessive force when tapping the air filter, or it may crack and become unusable.
 Do not rinse the air filter in water, or use any detergent or solvent to clean it.
 Do not use canned air; the gases may leave a residue, or push dust and debris into the projector's optics or other sensitive areas.